Macumbatbc/PortalBox-TBCC/README.md

 # PortalBox-TBCC
-This is an update of PortalBox from Cata for TBCC.

-This is an update of PortalBox from Cata for TBCC.
+This is an update of PortalBox from Cata for TBC Classic.

 Original : https://www.curseforge.com/wow/addons/portalbox

 PortalBox is a simple addon that gathers all of your portal and teleport spells into a single aesthetically-pleasing window and tracks your Runes of Teleportation and Runes of Portals.
 Its main window can be invoked by the

-Following commands:
+# Following commands:

 /port
 /portalbox